PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 CellWalkR Vignette
 ================
 Pawel F. Przytycki
-2020-09-16
+2021-01-26

 Getting Started
 ---------------

-CellWalkR is an R package implementing the CellWalker method for combining scATAC-seq data with labels and other epigenetic data.
+CellWalkR is an R package implementing the CellWalker method for combining scATAC-seq data with labels and other epigenetic data (see [paper](https://www.biorxiv.org/content/10.1101/847657v2) for details).
 This vignette shows an example of running CellWalkR on a small set of scATAC-seq data to generate a cellWalk object which can then be used to assign labels to cells as well as cell-type specific labels to bulk data.

 ``` r
 library(CellWalkR)
 ```

-First, load scATAC-seq data in the form of a cell-by-peak matrix and load the corresponding peaks into a GRanges object. **Please note:** all data needed to recreate this vignette locally should already loaded so read commands can be skipped.
-They are included as an example for how new data could be loaded.
-If working with a SnapATAC object, a cell-by-peak matrix should be stored in @pmat.
+First, load scATAC-seq data in the form of a cell-by-peak matrix and load the corresponding peaks into a GRanges object.
+CellWalkR can also take SnapATAC, ArchR, or Cicero data as input.
+See [additional vignette](Other_Data_Vignette.md) for how to load these data types.

 ``` r
 pathToMat <- system.file("extdata", "SamplePeakMat.mtx", package = "CellWalkR")